ouspg/LLM-Hackathon/README.md

 # LLM_Hackathon
 Repository for OUSPG LLM Hackathon.

+## Quickstart

+### Prerequisites

+- Install Docker and have it running.
+- Make sure port 11434 is not in use by your local machine.
+  On Linux you can check ports that are in use with: `sudo lsof -i -P -n | grep LISTEN`
+- ~20Gb of disk space

+### Step 1

+- Clone this repository to your local machine with `git clone `

 ## TODO:
 - Giskard Scan takes 1hr+ (Phi3; No GPU).
 Is it possible to select only part scan?
    - A lot of the Giskard Scans failed due to "TypeError: list indices must be integers or slices, not str".
 Any known fixes?